neurodroid/stimfit/doc/sphinx/linux_install_guide/building.rst

     $ ./autogen.sh

 to generate the configure script.
+Remember that we need Autoconf, Automake and LibTool to use autogen.
 After that, you can call it with

 ::